heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 This course sets the basis for the rest of your studies.
 You will need to know how to communicate with other devices, how to send and receive data, how to encode it, etc. This course will give you the necessary knowledge to understand how it works and how to do it.

+## _"I have an ARM computer, is this an issue?"_

+If you have an ARM computer (Apple silicon M1/M2 for example), some parts of the course might be a bit more tricky.
+We will try our best to test all our course material but we cannot guarantee that everything will work as expected on the first try.

+We might come to you to ask you to test some things for us before the next session that requires it.

+If you encounter any issue, please let us know as soon as possible.

 ## Questions

 <!-- _class: lead -->